Big Fish Ice Challenge Saturday

 Winners will be determined by length.
 If a tie exists, the weight of the fish will break the tie.

 Payout will go to first and second places in each class.
-Payout will be 80 percent and will be a combination of cash and prizes.
+Payout will be 80% and will be a combination of cash and prizes.

 Entry fee is $30 for 16 and older; $15 for 15 and under.